Vitalikys/AWS_s3_app/readme.md

 ### run tests with Real  Credentials (connection to AWS):
-Only one file should exist in folder /media/file_3
+Only one file should exist in folder (before test) /media/file_3
 ```shell
 python3 testsS3Service.py
 ```